Strong regulatory graphs: Phenotype attractors

 The following is a reformulation of Theorem \ref{t_attractor}.
-A vertex $t$ is an active (inactive) target if $t\in T$ and $\alpha_T(t)=1$ ($\alpha_T(t)=-1$, resp.)
-An activation path is a path in a strong regulatory graph made of activation edges only.
+A vertex $t$ is an \emph{active target} if $t\in T$ and $\alpha_T(t)=1$.
+Similarly, A vertex $t$ is an \emph{inactive target} if $t\in T$ and $\alpha_T(t)=-1$.
+An \emph{activation path} is a path in a strong regulatory graph made of activation edges only.

 \begin{theorem} Let $T\subseteq V$ be a target set.
-For phenotype $\alpha_T:T\rightarrow\{-1,1\}$ there is an $\alpha_T$-attractor if and only if \begin{enumerate}[(a)] \item there is no activation path from an active target to an inactive target and \item there is no activation path plus a final inhibition edge between two active targets. \end{enumerate} \end{theorem}
+For phenotype $\alpha_T:T\rightarrow\{-1,1\}$ there is an $\alpha_T$-attractor if and only if \begin{enumerate}[(a)] \itemsep=0.9pt \item there is no activation path from an active target to an inactive target and \item there is no activation path plus a final inhibition edge between two active targets. \end{enumerate} \end{theorem}